-The Community Services and Public Safety Committee meeting will be held in-person at Town Hall in the Benjamin M. Racusin Council Chambers.
-The meeting can be viewed on the Town's Public Meetings Facebook Page, the Beaufort County Channel and Spectrum Channel 1304.
+The Town Council meeting will be held in-person at Town Hall in the Benjamin M. Racusin Council Chambers.
+The meeting can be viewed on the Town's YouTube Channel, the Beaufort County Channel, and Spectrum Channel 1304.

-1. Call to Order
+- 1. Call to Order

-- 2. FOIA Compliance Public notification of this meeting has been published, posted, and distributed in compliance with the South Carolina Freedom of Information Act and the requirements of the Town of Hilton Head Island. - 3.
-Roll Call
+- 2. FOIA Compliance: Public notification of this workshop has been published, posted, and distributed in compliance with the South Carolina Freedom of Information Act and the requirements of the Town of Hilton Head Island.

+- 3. Roll Call

+- 4. Pledge to the Flag

+- 5. Invocation Pastor G. Eddie Patten, Sr. -St. James Baptist Church

+- 6. Civility Pledge

-4. Approval of the Minutes
+- 7. Approval of the Minutes

 - a.
+Regular Meeting February 21, 2023

+- b.
+Regular Meeting March 7, 2023

+- c.
+Regular Meeting March 21, 2023

+- 8. Report of the Town Manager

+- a.
+Items of Interest

+- 9. Reports from Members of Town Council

+- a.
+General Reports from Town Council

+- b.
+Report of the Finance and Administrative Committee

-Regular Meeting September 26, 2022 - 5.
-Appearance by Citizens Citizens who wish to address the Committee may do so by contacting the Town Clerk at 843.341.4701, no later than 4:30 p.m., Friday, October 21, 2022.
-Citizens may also submit comments on the agenda items via the eComment portal at Community Services & Public Safety Committee Meeting Information.
+- 10. Appearance by Citizens: Citizens who wish to address Town Council on the matters being discussed during the meeting, may do so by contacting the Town Clerk at 843-341-4646 no later than 12:00 p.m.
+Tuesday, April 4, 2023.
+Written comments concerning items on the agenda may be submitted at the Open Town Hall Portal.

-6. New Business
+11. New Business